tesseract-robotics/tesseract_docs/_source/intro/tesseract_setup_wizard_doc.rst

 7. Once you have added all joints to your group, click **ADD GROUP**.

-Method 3: Select All Joints
+Method 3: Select All Links
 ---------------------------

 You can also specify a kinematics group by specifying each link in the group.
 To do this: